-K23: The purpose of mentored patient-oriented research career development award program is to support and facilitate career progress of potential clinical investigators committed to patients’ engagement in the research process to have better priorities identified by patients themselves.
+K23: The purpose of the mentored patient-oriented research career development award program is to support and facilitate the career progress of potential clinical investigators committed to patients’ engagement in the research process to have better priorities identified by patients themselves.

-K25: The purpose of mentored quantitative research career development award program is to support individual investigators through career guidance on the significance of quantitative science and engineering research – A research conducted through statistical, mathematical, and computational approach – in the health-related fields.
+K25: The purpose of mentored quantitative research career development award program is to support individual investigators through career guidance on the significance of quantitative science and engineering research – A research conducted through statistical, mathematical, and computational approaches – in the health-related fields.
 This award seeks to integrate investigators from all over the world with the quantitative research relevant to the NIH.

 Role of the Mentor in Training K Award Recipients

-It is mandatory in the application requirement of any of the above mentioned K awards to have a mentor.
+It is mandatory in the application requirement of any of the above-mentioned K awards to have a mentor.
 The award programs’ guidelines clearly define the required characteristics for a potential mentor as follows:

 - The mentor should be specialized in the area of research explained in the application proposal.